 The most common symptom of a bad CV joint is knocking sounds from their car while turning.
 This can be due to the joints not being lubricated at all or just worn out.
 The louder the noise is, the closer you are to total breakage.

-This is all the more reason for all car owners to listen carefully to the sounds their vehicle makes on a daily basis.
-It probably won’t be very loud at first, but it becomes more noticeable as the wear on the part increases.
+This is all the more reason for all car owners to listen carefully to the sounds their vehicle makes daily.
+It probably won’t be deafening at first, but it becomes more noticeable as the part’s wear increases.

 This sound can also be described as a screeching metallic noise.
 It is often most noticeable when accelerating and turning the steering wheel.
 Once you notice this happening, it probably won’t be long until the part breaks completely.

 If you have a CV joint that is on its way out, you’ll probably notice a lot more vibration than usual.
-In some cases, these vibrations will be incredibly strong and make normal driving virtually impossible.
+In some cases, these vibrations will be powerful and make normal driving virtually impossible.

 This is when you need to take your vehicle in to get looked at by a professional.
 Even minor excessive vibration is cause for concern, though.

 If it gets to the point where you have difficulty turning your car, the CV joint is most likely on its last legs.
 While there could be numerous explanations for steering problems, this particular part is often the culprit.

 The real danger here is that your vehicle will stop going forward or backward completely if you snap the part.

 When you a broken CV joint, grease tends to leak out from the boot.
 If you have noticed grease under your car or on your tires, you should take it in to get looked at immediately.

 This is definitely one of the more common signs that you have a problem with the CV axle.
 If it has gotten to this point, an entire replacement is probably required.

 A lack of control when driving is often due to a worn out and damaged CV joint.
 This can be anything from issues with turning to maintain a straight course on the road.